Introduction

 Key features include:

-• Hybrid search built-in: Combines vector search and BM25 keyword search in a single engine, enabling semantic and lexical matching without extra configuration
+• Hybrid search: Combines dense vector search with BM25 keyword search in a single engine, enabling semantic and lexical matching without configuring a separate keyword system.

-• Filtering at scale: Supports fast, complex queries over large datasets, including filtering on metadata and nested fields
+• Filtering at scale: Runs fast, complex queries over large datasets, including filtering on metadata and nested fields, so semantic search can be constrained by structured conditions.

 Weaviate screenshot